einverne/skritter-html5/README.md

 **The application opens but gets stuck on the loading screen.** This happens when the database is having troubles which could be for a number of reasons.
 A quick workaround is to make sure you have the latest build, then clear the applications cache and data.

-**Grunt isn't building and pushing the application to my device.** I've only tested this on Windows, so I can't speak for any other OS.
-In theory, if Cordova is properly installed it should work because it has commands for multiple environments.
-Removing and add the Android platform will delete the customized wrapper, so if you're having troubles open an issue for it with more details.
+**Grunt isn't building and pushing the application to my device.** I think I've fixed this so it should now work in all environments, so if there is an issue it's probably linked to your gruntjs or cordova install.
+From my experience and what I've been hearing getting cordova and its dependencies working requires a bit of elbow grease.

 ## Links